Miami lawmaker resigns over racial slur scandal

 “It’s clear there are consequences to every action, and in this area, I will need time for personal reflection and growth.”

-Negron, whom Artiles had derided in his rant as a “pussy,” ordered an investigation.
+Negron, whom Artiles had derided in his rant as a “p---y,” ordered an investigation.
 Artiles, an ex-Marine known for his combative style, hired a sharp-elbowed Tallahassee lawyer and vowed to fight.

 But by Thursday afternoon, even Artiles’ friends in the state Capitol, convinced he couldn’t possibly redeem himself, had begun to say privately that Artiles had to go.
 The most evident sign of his looming exit: Political hounds started chatting about his competitive southern Miami-Dade seat soon becoming open.